-Business Development Bank of Canada ("BDC Loan").
+Business Development Bank of Canada Loan

-In conjunction with the amending credit agreement on November 30, 2020, the Corporation entered into a loan facility in an amount of up to \$2,000 with the BDC ("BDC Facility").
-The BDC Facility has an interest rate equal to BDC's floating base rate, currently at 4.55% and a maturity date of September 1, 2023.
+In conjunction with the amending credit agreement on November 30, 2020, the Corporation entered into a loan facility (the "BDC Loan") in an amount of up to \$2,000 with the Business Development Bank of Canada ("BDC").
+The BDC Loan has an interest rate equal to BDC's floating base rate, 8.55% at December 31, 2022, and a maturity date of September 1, 2023.
 The Corporation granted BDC a security interest in all present and after-acquired property, except consumer goods, accounts receivable and inventory.
-BDC, HSBC and the Corporation have also entered into a priority agreement, whereby the BDC security interest is postponed and subordinated to the security interests held by HSBC in the personal property of the Corporation in connection with the BDC Facility.
+BDC, HSBC and the Corporation have also entered into a priority agreement, whereby the BDC security interest is postponed and subordinated to the security interests held by HSBC in the personal property of the Corporation in connection with the BDC Loan.
+The BDC Loan is subject to maintaining a fixed charge coverage ratio of greater than 1.25:1.00.